640 South State StreetDover, Delaware 19901

 It can also be used to find the cause of recent changes in:

 A sigmoidoscopy is one type of test used to screen for colorectal cancer.
-Health experts recommend that starting at age 50, both men and women follow a colorectal cancer screening schedule.
+Health experts recommend both men and women follow a colorectal cancer screening schedule starting at age 50.
 Talk with your healthcare provider about a screening schedule that is best for you.
+Many options are available to screen for colon cancer.

 Your healthcare provider may have other reasons to recommend a sigmoidoscopy.